 Are they able to manage their own schedule (without help from you)?

-College students are required to work independently, and to take responsibility for how they spend their time.
-You won’t always be there to remind about due dates and deadlines.
+College students have to work independently, and to take responsibility for how they spend their time.
+So, you won’t always be there to remind about due dates and deadlines.

 These are all good indicators of whether or not your student is cut out for college.
-If you answered ‘no’ to some of these questions, all is not lost.
-Much of what is required for success in college is teachable, and can be learned over time and with and increased maturity.
-The best solution is to start your student early on a path toward academic and extracurricular success with encouragement toward positive activities.
-Find out where academic subjects and community activities intersect with your student’s interests, and nudge in those positive directions.
+However, if you answer ‘no’ to some of these questions, all is not lost.
+Because, much of what is required for success in college is teachable, and can be learned over time and with and increased maturity.
+So the best solution is to start your student early on a path toward academic and extracurricular success with encouragement toward positive activities.
+First, find out where academic subjects and community activities intersect with your student’s interests, and nudge in those positive directions.

 Is your kid cut out for college?
 The experts at Great College Advice can help you find the right academic program for your student, no matter their level of success or engagement.
 Contact us to learn about our wide range of services and find out how we can help you get into a top college.